Introducing The Dream Plus! And A Short Oral History of The Dream...

 making something that's not

-yeah that's right there's a few reasons why i particularly think that this is an effective way of doing it doing this one tier five dollars a month ad free this is actually a chance for us to build community and something
+yeah that's right there's a few reasons why i particularly think that this is an effective way of doing it doing this one tier five dollars a month ad-free this is actually a chance for us to build community and something I want the closeness with the listeners.

+That's the thing.
 Coming from the hairpin, we were all pretty much super nice to each other.

 And it was a fun place to go pick people's brains and get ideas about things and support and community and all that.
+And I want to do that.

-And ideas because we supercast.
+And ideas, because we supercast, yeah.

 We love hearing ideas.

-You know, I mean, there's two, there's two of us.
+You know, I mean,

+there's two of us.
 We don't have all the ideas in the world.

 So like we're trying, you know, I mean, that's always really helpful.

-And it's also helpful to hear what people are dealing with and what they're excited to learn more about or what they'd like to see eliminated from our society because it does bad.
+And it's also helpful to hear what what people are dealing with and what they're excited to learn more about or what they'd like to see eliminated from our society because it does bad.

 We have to beg for money directly